 Curiosity and a desire for authentic experiences were the driving factors behind this project.
 Just trying to understand one another, even though we come from completely different cultures, is immensely interesting and rewarding.
 Pretty soon you’ll find out that in essence we all are, and want, pretty much the same.
 Especially in these times of polarisation and growing xenophobia I find it more important than ever to open yourself up to understanding cultures, customs and habits that are different from your own.

-Luckily for the goal of this project, I learned that indeed our prejudices were wrong.
+Luckily for the goal of this project, I learned that indeed, our prejudices were wrong.
 Traveling here is not unsafe at all (except Afghanistan) there is incredible scenery to be found and it is culturally very rich.
 And wouldn’t you know, there are actual people living here, just trying to provide for their family and looking for happiness in life, like we all do.
 Who’d have thought?

-The incredible hospitality of people that have far less than you, was mind-blowing.
-A trait that is barely present in my country.
+The incredible hospitality of people that have far less than you was mind-blowing.
+A trait that is barely present anymore in most western societies.
 Their authenticity, sincerity, friendliness and curiosity had absolutely made a lasting impact on me.
 People are incredibly social here and often I found myself (positively) weary at the end of the day, just from talking to everyone, getting invited everywhere and have curious eyes pointed at you all the time.
 Traveling here also made me re-evaluate (once again) the norms, values and way of life we uphold in the Western world.
 The people here laid some wisdom on me that I’ve rarely heard from your average Western citizen.
 About tolerance, what it means to be happy and appreciating internal values over external ones, such as financial success.
 Another important lesson that we were taught many times was not to cling so much to your plans.
 In the West we like to plan everything and then act according to those plans.
 In Central Asia we learned to just go with the flow and improvise on whatever situation comes your way, because nothing goes as planned.
 Same for life, you can map everything out for years in advance but you never know what happens on the way.

 The supervisor of the oldest mosque in Afghanistan invited us in his little hut to smoke hasj with him.
 We had told ourselves beforehand to accept every invitation we got to connect with locals.
 As a Dutchmen I was sure that I could handle my shit but let’s just say it was a blurry day and I didn’t take any good photo’s for the rest of the day.